James Ray (rock musician): The Sisterhood and The Sisters of Mercy

 As mentioned previously, James Ray contributed vocals to The Sisterhood's "Gift" EP, which was recorded between The Sisters of Mercy's First and Last and Always and Floodland albums after the departure of Gary Marx (who went off to form Ghostdance), Wayne Hussey and Craig Adams (both of whom went on to form The Mission).
 Ray and Harrison can also been seen "playing" keyboards during the Sisters' Top of the Pops performances promoting songs from 1987's Floodland.

 James Ray's Gangwar

 After The Performance, Ray formed James Ray's Gangwar.
 Ray was still contracted to Merciful Release for one remaining album, so the band recorded Dios Esta De Nuestro Lado, a more aggressive sounding album, still with the southwestern American influence.
 The album's final track was a cover of Alvin Stardust's "[My] Coo Ca Choo".
 The opening track, "Rev Rev Lowrider", was released as a single.
 Further singles "Fuel", "Another Million Dollars" and "Without Conscience" were not included on the album.

-After this, Gangwar released Third Generation on Surgery Records: it was a much more electronic album, with fewer guitars and a more trance-like feel.
+After this, Gangwar released Third Generation on Surgery Records.
+It was an electronic album, with fewer guitars and a more trance-like feel.

 The final Gangwar album was Psychodalek, released as a soundtrack to Ray's novella of the same name.